tww-kookal/tww-booking/README.md

 └── vite.config.js          # Vite configuration
 ```

+## Seamless Connectivity with Python FastAPI Backend (`tww-service`)

+The TWW Booking ReactJS frontend is designed for robust, seamless integration with the Python-based FastAPI backend, [`tww-service`](https://github.com/tww-kookal/tww-service).
+Here’s how this connectivity is achieved in detail:

+### 1. API-Driven Communication
+All frontend actions—such as booking rooms, managing customers, processing payments, and generating reports—are performed via RESTful API calls to the FastAPI backend.
+The backend exposes endpoints for each business function, and the frontend sends HTTP requests (GET, POST, PUT, DELETE) with JSON payloads.
+Responses are parsed and rendered in real time, ensuring a dynamic and interactive user experience.

+### 2. Authentication & Authorization
+- **Google OAuth**: Users authenticate via Google OAuth in the frontend.
+The resulting token is sent to the backend for verification.
+- **Session Management**: The backend validates tokens, issues JWTs or session cookies, and enforces role-based access control.
+The frontend includes these tokens in all subsequent requests, ensuring secure access to protected resources.
+- **Role Awareness**: The frontend adapts its UI based on user roles, hiding or showing admin features as appropriate.

+### 3. Data Synchronization
+- **Module Mapping**: Each frontend module (Booking, Customer, Payments, Reports) maps directly to backend routers.
+For example, booking creation triggers a POST to `/api/bookings`, while payment recording uses `/api/payments`.
+- **Live Updates**: The frontend periodically fetches updated data (e.g., room availability, payment status) to keep the UI current.
+Optimistic UI updates and error handling provide a smooth experience.

+### 4. Error Handling
+- **Consistent Feedback**: The backend returns standardized error codes and messages.
+The frontend interprets these and displays clear notifications, guiding users to resolve issues.

+### 5. Environment Configuration
+- **Backend URL**: The frontend’s `.env` files specify the FastAPI backend URL (e.g., `VITE_API_BASE_URL`), allowing easy switching between development, staging, and production.
+- **CORS**: The backend is configured to accept cross-origin requests from the frontend’s domain, enabling secure communication.

+### 6. Google Drive Integration
+- **Data Sync**: Actions like booking and payment trigger backend logic that updates Google Drive.
+The frontend displays sync status and feedback to users.

+### 7. Deployment & Scalability
+- **Decoupled Deployment**: The frontend (on GitHub Pages) and backend (on Railway.app or other platforms) are independently deployable.
+As long as the API base URL is set, the frontend can connect to any backend instance, supporting scalability and maintainability.

+### 8. Security Best Practices
+- **HTTPS**: All communication is encrypted via HTTPS.
+- **Token Expiry**: The frontend gracefully handles token expiry, prompting re-authentication as needed.

+### 9. Extensibility
+- **Modular Design**: Both frontend and backend are modular, allowing rapid addition of new features and endpoints.
+The frontend can consume new APIs as they are exposed.

+---

+**Summary:**
+The ReactJS frontend and FastAPI backend are tightly integrated through a secure, scalable, and modular API architecture.
+This ensures that user actions in the frontend are instantly reflected in backend operations, with real-time feedback, robust authentication, and seamless data synchronization.

+For backend details, see [`tww-service`](https://github.com/tww-kookal/tww-service).

 ## User Navigation Flow
 1. **Login**: User lands on the login page and authenticates via Google OAuth.